-However, in practice, it is not obvious to keep the explicit dependence on the Higgs self-coupling, which is considered a derived parameter in the conventional calculation of EW corrections, especially in the renormalization procedure; see, e.g., Refs. \cite{Denner:1991kt, Bi:2023bnq}.
-In the SM, the Higgs boson self-coupling $\lambda$ is determined by the Higgs boson mass and the vacuum expectation value.
-Therefore, the calculation in the SM can not be simply extended to the case with general $\lambda_{\rm 3H}$ and $\lambda_{\rm 4H}$, and the result with higher power (beyond quadratic) dependence on the Higgs self-couplings in the general $\kappa$ framework is still unavailable.
-In this work, we propose a renormalization procedure that explicitly keeps the Higgs self-couplings, and calculate the cross sections of the Higgs boson pair production via both ggF and VBF.
-Our results show that the upper limit of $\kappa_{\lambda_{\rm 3H}}$, which is 6.6 by ATLAS (6.49 by CMS), can be reduced by about 20\% after including higher power dependence of the cross section on the Higgs self-couplings.
+In practical calculations, maintaining an explicit dependence on the Higgs self-coupling can be challenging, as it is typically treated as a derived parameter in the conventional calculation of EW corrections, particularly during the renormalization process \cite{Denner:1991kt, Bi:2023bnq}.
+Even if one can perform the renormalization by taking the Higgs self-coupling as a primary parameter, it is not clear how to implement the relation $m_H^2=2\lambda v^2$ and to rescale the Higgs self-coupling.
+Different choices lead to different expressions for the cross sections.
+Therefore, the calculation of the EW corrections in the SM can not be extended to the case with general $\lambda_{\rm 3H}$ and $\lambda_{\rm 4H}$, and the cross section with higher power (beyond quadratic) dependence on the Higgs self-couplings in the general $\kappa$ framework is still lacking.

+To address this challenge, we propose a renormalization procedure that explicitly retains the Higgs self-couplings at each step and introduce renormalization of the coupling modifier.
+By combining it with the analytical and numerical calculations of the complex one-loop and two-loop amplitudes, respectively, we derive the cross sections of the Higgs boson pair production in both the ggF and VBF channels as functions of the Higgs self-couplings.
+Our findings indicate that incorporating higher power dependencies of the cross section on the Higgs self-couplings can reduce the upper limit of $\kappa_{\lambda_{\rm 3H}}$ by approximately 20\%.